Last Updated on Samuel Franklinby

 Killing Floor 2 Gunslinger Guide – Best Build, Perks & Weapons Loadout

 This Killing Floor 2 Gunslinger build guide serves as a reference point for how to craft the ideal combination of perks and weapons to create the best build possible for this class perk.
 Whether you want to play alone, with your friends or the random game lobbies of Killing Floor 2 you’ll have a Gunslinger that is up for the challenges across difficulty settings.
-The Gunslinger is a class that uses traditional gun mechanics and falls somewhere between the Commando and Sharpshooter that results in a class that is capable of outputting reasonable damage while also having plenty of movement and ammunition to perform this intended role.
+The Gunslinger is a class that uses traditional gun mechanics and falls somewhere between the Commando and Sharpshooter which results in a class that is capable of outputting reasonable damage while also having plenty of movement and ammunition to perform this intended role.
 Enabling this style of play is your single and dual pistol weapon choices that are effective at damage when paired with headshots.

 Swapping between single or dual pistols allows players to tweak their focus towards either accurate headshots or wild dual wielding to unleash a hail of bullets towards the Killing Floor 2 ZED Specimens.
 This weapon type is focused on shorter range engagements with the Gunslinger having the appropriate tools to move quickly around the battlefield and get right into the face of their target to maximise effectiveness.
 Combined with the focus on headshots for damage and experience gain the Gunslinger playstyle is one of fast paced action with periods of focus to land your shots before moving onto the next ZED battle.

-This guide to playing as the Gunslinger will set you up for success and serves as an initial point of reference for how to build your class when using this perk.
+This guide to playing as the Gunslinger in KF2 will set you up for success and serves as an initial point of reference for how to build your class when using this perk.
 It includes tips, strategies, perk skills and weapon loadout that all combine into a build pathway.
 As Killing Floor 2 has a range of maps, difficulties and party dynamics your own needs or preferences may differ slightly from that within this guide so players should consider adjusting as they see fit.
 If you’re still trying to find the best Killing Floor 2 class for your playstyle or goals visit our perk tier list guide for a summary and rating of each perk.

 Killing Floor 2 Gunslinger Strategy and Tips